Overview

 - Not affected by agency rate changes

-What happens if I delete an agency?
+What happens if I archive an agency?

-What happens if I delete an agency?
+What happens if I archive an agency?

 How do parent/child agency relationships work?